IrisShaders/glsl-transformer/README.md

 ## Versioning

 This project uses semver for versioning.
-Once it gets more stable it will move to `major.minor.patch` versions instead of `0.0.major`.
 If there are frequent breaking API changes then the major version will change frequently.
 That's how it has to be.

 ## Credit